-In Colorado, there are 320 Assisted Living Facilities.
+In Colorado there are 454 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Colorado Assisted Living Facilities by City

 Map of Colorado Assisted Living Facilities

 Paying for Assisted Living in ColoradoThe cost of assisted living in Colorado may fluctuate depending on whether or not the facility is licensed as an assisted living residence or an alternative care facility.
 Stays at assisted living residences are paid for privately by the resident or a family member.
 However, an alternative care facility will accept a Medicaid home and community-based services waiver to help pay for care.
 In order to qualify for this option, adults must meet the program’s medical and financial criteria.
 The resident’s income must be less than $1,986 per month with countable resources equaling no more than $2,000 for a single person or $3,000 for a couple.
 Finally, applicants must be in need of and willing to receive services and assistance from assisted living facilities in Colorado.